 Why Do Oil Changes Matter?

-Motor oil’s significance cannot be underestimated.
-Just like the blood that runs through your veins has important jobs to do in your body, the oil in your car has many vital tasks.
-Your car’s oil cools and lubricates the hundreds of moving parts that keep your vehicle in good running shape.
-It protects the car's engine, preventing contaminants and dirt from forming sludge that can result in engine wear, potential damage and reduced performance.
+Just like the blood that runs through a body, the oil in your car has many vital jobs.
+Oil cools and lubricates the hundreds of moving parts that keep your vehicle in good running shape.
+It protects the car's engine, preventing contaminants and dirt from forming sludge that can cause engine wear, potential damage, and reduced performance.
 It seals off gaps, reducing contamination by unburned fuel and water.
-Motor oil also prevents corrosion due to acid or moisture that might otherwise make their way into your car's engine.
+Oil also prevents corrosion due to acid or moisture that might otherwise make its way into your car's engine.

 The Bottom Line

-Not all cars need to have their oil changed every 3,000 miles.
-And most car makers agree, according to research conducted by Edmunds.
+Not all cars need to have their oil changed every 3,000 miles, and most carmakers agree, according to research conducted by Edmunds.com.
 Automakers are now recommending, for the most part, that cars have an oil change between 7,500 miles and 10,000 miles.
-One big name in the industry, GM, suggests changing the oil at least annually, even if the oil service indicator warning never flashes.
-Although you can't harm your car by giving it a fresh oil change before its need for one, it can be a waste of money.
-Not to mention that it is also bad for the environment since that old spent motor oil has to be disposed of or recycled when it was still useful for many more miles.
+Although you can't harm your car by giving it a fresh oil change before it needs one, it can be a waste of money.
+It is also bad for the environment since that old oil has to be disposed of and recycled.

-Nonetheless, if you are a staunch believer in frequent oil changes, then the thought of driving your car for 15,000 miles without one may not sit well with you.
-But perhaps there is an excellent middle ground.
+Still, if you're a staunch believer infrequent oil changes, then the thought of driving your car for 15,000 miles without one may not sit well with you.
+But perhaps there is a middle ground.
 Some experts say to have your oil changed whenever you take your car in for a tire rotation.
-That gives you a chance to kill two birds with one stone while having peace of mind that you're giving your car's engine the lifeblood it needs to be its best.
+That gives you a chance to do both at once while having peace of mind that you're giving your car's engine the lifeblood it needs to be at its best.